mppmu/qmc/README.md

 * `D` the argument type of the function to be integrated (assumed to be a floating point type)
 * `M` the maximum number of integration variables of any integrand that will be passed to the integrator
 * `P` an integral transform to be applied to the integrand before integration
-* `F` a function to be fitted to the inverse cumulative distribution function of the integrand in each dimension, used to reduce the variance of the integrand
+* `F` a function to be fitted to the inverse cumulative distribution function of the integrand in each dimension, used to reduce the variance of the integrand (default: `fitfunctions::None::template type`)
 * `G` a C++11 style pseudo-random number engine (default: `std::mt19937_64`)
 * `H` a C++11 style uniform real distribution (default: `std::uniform_real_distribution<D>`)